 Center pivot irrigation

 How GeoVisual Search works

 Tile source maps

-For each image tile, we use a deep neural network to extract features, such as shapes, colors and texture.
+For each image tile, we use a deep neural network to extract features such as shapes, colors and texture.
 These features can include the visible and non-visible spectrum.

-Given a query image, we calculate a “visual distance” between the query features and the features extracted from each image in the comparison set.
+Given a query image, we can calculate a “visual distance” between the query features and the features extracted from each image in the comparison set.

 We match the tiles with the smallest “visual distance” to the query tile.